denoland/std/http/README.md

   return res;
 };
 ```

+Note that because we neither depend on any context data nor add any ourselves,
+we can use the bare `Middleware` type here, which is short for
+`Middleware<EmptyContext, EmptyContext>`, meaning we depend on the empty context
+and add nothing.

 A middleware that ensures the incoming payload is yaml and parses it into the
 request context as `data` for following middleware to consume could be written